burwell/spree-multi-site/README.markdown

 3. **Orders:** On the 'order listing' page, you will now see what site an order was placed on.
 If you click into the details of the order you will also see what site the order was placed on in the 'Order Details' section.

+Note that sites are also now stored in a parent/child relationship using nested sets.
+With this, an admin of a parent site is able to see orders and products for their site and all child sites.

 # Installation

 To install the extension run: